Old bound books of different colors and styles sit on a library shelf.

-Christopher Mims, wrote an article reminding us of Dr Kranzberg’s six laws of Technology.
-Here is a link to the WSJ article.
+As in WSJ article, Christopher Mims, reminds us of Dr Kranzberg’s six laws of Technology.

 I was lucky enough to be at the Georgia Institute of Technology during Dr. Kranzberg’s tenure, but was never lucky enough to register in time to enroll in his very popular class.
 He retired at seventy in 1998.
 His ideas were talked about on campus, but I needed Mim’s article to remind me of them.
 Now, I only wish I would have tried harder to register.